GPT-5.6 cost-efficient tier vs OpenAI's small-model workhorse · research snapshot July 12, 2026

 • You process screenshots or computer-use tasks where speed matters and the context fits under 400K.

-• You want to keep a strong GPT-5.4 tool surface at a lower unit cost.
+• You want to keep a strong GPT-5.4 tool surface with fast response times.

-Best architecture: use GPT-5.4 mini for the default worker path and GPT-5.6 Luna as the escalation model for low-confidence, long-context or complex coding tasks.
+Best architecture: use GPT-5.6 Luna as the default when cost and capability matter, and route latency-sensitive or interactive worker tasks to GPT-5.4 mini.
 Record which model solved the task, how many retries it needed, how many output tokens it used and whether a human had to intervene.

 Run a shadow evaluation with the same tools, context, acceptance tests and latency budget.
 The 8.3-point SWE-Bench difference is a starting hypothesis, not your product's final conversion rate.